Tranfer All CDRouter Data to a New System (cdrouter-clone tool)

 If you have recently upgraded your CDRouter system hardware to a new NTA1000 platform, this article will help you transfer all existing configuration data and test results to the new system.

-The cdrouter-clone utility available with the NTA1000 can make an exact copy of your old system’s CDRouter database, so there is no need to import or manually copy anything, and you can resume testing right where you left off.
+The cdrouter-clone utility, available with the CDRouter software installed on your NTA1000, can make an exact copy of your old system’s CDRouter database, so there is no need to import or manually copy anything, and you can resume testing right where you left off.